 But when the pain continues, as it usually will when the damage is within the hip socket, it could be time to consider a total hip replacement with the experienced team at Summit Healthcare Orthopedic Center.

 Hip replacement is one of the most successful operations performed in the medical world.
 As we age as a population, the need is growing all the time.
 Hip replacement can make a real difference in the life of the patient, in effect allowing the person to return to a pain-free life once again.

 Hip replacement involves addressing both the bone and the socket.
 The damaged ball of the thighbone is replaced with a metal ball; the socket is ground clean of damage and a metal socket is inserted into it for the new metal ball to pivot within.
-By having this surgery with Dr. Ian Brimhall, Dr. Jeffrey Reagan, or Dr. Raul Curiel, you can greatly improve your quality of life.
+By having this surgery with Dr. Ian Brimhall, or Dr. Jeffrey Reagan you can greatly improve your quality of life.

 How Will I Know If I Need Hip Replacement Surgery?